-I wrote my first stories as the age of four, largely because no-one else had written the stories I wanted to read!
-And my writing life has continued to flourish and grow in much the same serendipitous way.
+I wrote my first stories at the age of four, largely because no-one else had written the stories I wanted to read!
+And my writing life has continued ever since to flourish and grow in much the same serendipitous way.

 Since 2005, when I founded the Lonely Furrow Company Writing for Wellbeing Consultancy, I have been increasingly involved in helping clients use writing – journalling, memoir, poetry, fiction – to explore their hopes, fears and all the other aspects of their lives.

-I have now turned to my own fiction and this has resulted in The Wolf of Dalriada Stories.
+In 2014, I began to concentrate on my own fiction and this has resulted in The Wolf of Dalriada Stories.
 These stories have grown out of my love for history, travel and adventure – perhaps a not altogether unexpected development!
-And I hope you will find the stories as enjoyable as I did writing them.
+And I hope you will find the stories as enjoyable to read as I did to write.